Stepping up for our communities

 Our Center for Mindfulness, Compassion and Resilience has been holding free daily midday meditations since mid-March.
 These sessions have been a source of respite, release and reinvigoration for those who’ve tuned in to help turn down the daily noise.

 This isn’t even an exhaustive list.
 It’s just what I know about at this point.
+The Center’s Founding Director and Edson College Dean Emeritus Teri Pipe also lent her voice and expertise to the Arizona Department of Health Services, participating in PSA’s for the agency.

 We really are all in this together and I can tell you, there’s no one else I’d rather battle this pandemic with than my Edson team.